-Carmel, NY – In an effort to encourage environmentally responsible practices on actively farmed muck soil land, Congressman John Hall (NY-19) and Senator Kristen Gillibrand (NY) introduced the Conservation on Muck Soils bill today in both the House of Representatives and Senate.
+Carmel, NY – In an effort to encourage environmentally responsible practices on actively farmed muck soil land, Congressman John Hall (NY-19) and Senator Kirsten Gillibrand (NY) introduced the Conservation on Muck Soils bill today in both the House of Representatives and Senate.
 The bill would reward onion growers in the Hudson Valley who engage in responsible conservation practices, as well as farmers in other parts of the country.

 Muck soil is a special type of soil farmed to produce onions, potatoes, lettuce, celery, and other specialty crops.
 This soil develops a thick organic layer of topsoil that is highly vulnerable to erosion when the lands are exposed to air.

 “Hudson Valley farmers are an important part of the region’s economy and meetings with them brought this problem to light,” said Rep. Hall.
 “The farmers were extremely helpful in suggesting ways that the problem could be addressed.
 Creating a program that recognizes the unique nature of farming on muck soil can help to make sure that we’re taking smart, efficient steps to protect our water and soil and help keep farmers in business.
 This is a great example of constituents’ voices influencing policy on the national level.”

 “Our muck soil vegetable and fruit farmers are historically underserved,” Senator Gillibrand said.
 “The COMS program would promote good conservation practices while keeping valuable lands in farming production.
 Crops grown in muck soil produce high yields and require significantly less commercial fertilizers than crops grown on other soil types.
 Being such a highly valuable natural resource, which produces bountiful yields of various vegetables and fruits, we must give muck soil significant attention and protection.”